There are five Manchester City Council cemeteries – Blackley, General (Harphurey), Gorton, Phillips Park and Southern.

 Southern Cemetery also has an environmentally friendly burial area called The Meadow, which allows for regular burials or the interment of cremated remains, but not memorials.
 Instead, just a small garve marker is present and family members have the option to purchase memorial tress and roses.
 These are are planted around the edges of The Meadow, an area where wildlife is encouraged to thrive.

-There are Manchester City council cemetery offices at Blackley and Southern cemeteries.
+There are Manchester City Council cemeteries offices at Blackley and Southern cemeteries.
 Customer services staff there will be able to help you if you have any queries about buying new plots, adding or renovating memorials, or fees and charges.

 Manchester City Council is a BRAMM (British Register of Accredited Memorial Masons) registered Authority.
 Only masons that are BRAMM registered are permitted to work in cemeteries opeated by Manchester City Council.
 Alberti Lupton & Co are BRAMM registered and can therefore guarantee that any work we do in Manchester’s cemeteries will meet BS 8415 standards and be carried out under health and safety guidelines.